-- Working hours will be strictly observed. - Prohibition of use of radios on site. - Vehicles and plant will turn off engines when idle. - Specify plant or machinery which is or not to be used on site. - Ensure noise levels are kept as low as possible taking noise readings at various points around the perimeter during demolition and construction works.
+- Working hours will be strictly observed. - Prohibition of use of radios on site. - The equipment must comply with at least BS-7580-2 1997 Type 2 specification, as required by BS 5228-1:2009 "Code of practice for noise and vibration control on construction and open Sites 2 Part I: Noise.
+Annex G. - Vehicles and plant will turn off engines when idle. - Specify plant or machinery which is or not to be used on site. - Ensure noise levels are kept as low as possible taking noise readings at various points around the perimeter during demolition and construction works.